glensven/Cryptocurrency_Price_Correlations/Presentation_Outline.md

 2. Imported Libraries including new ones such as yfinance!
 3. Collected the data from glassnode and yfinance API.
 4. Cleaned and aggregated the data from the API and Y Finance!
-5. Conducted ana analysis utilizing correlations, ratios, and visualizations.
+5. Conducted a data analysis utilizing correlations, ratios, and visualizations.
 6. Condensed plots to a presentation format.
 7. Merged all changes into a primary branch.